person124/ConsoleProgramming/README.md

 | 15          | * **Project Due!** * Finish Stuff Up * |

 ## Real Cycle
-Even though I *plan* to do stuff it might not be what I actually do, so this chart will display what I actually do week by week.
+Even though I *plan* to do things it might not be what I actually do, so this chart will display what I actually do week by week.

 | Week Number | Actual Tasks Completed |
 | :---------: | :--------------------: |